 Results of two RCTs, evaluating cryoballoon AF ablation as a first-line strategy compared with anti-arrhythmic drug therapy: the STOP-AF FIRST47 and the EARLY-AF 48 have been recently published.
 The trials comprised of patients with symptomatic, paroxysmal AF untreated previously with rhythm-control strategy, and without severe left atrial enlargement (diameter <5cm)47,48.
 Both studies showed that cryoballoon ablation had a superior efficacy as first-line therapy as compared to antiarrhythmic drugs (class I or III agents) during 12 months of follow-up 47,48.
 The primary efficacy outcome of the STOP-AF FIRST47 was defined as the freedom from efficacy failure, i.e, acute procedural failure, any subsequent AF surgery or ablation, atrial arrhythmias or cardioversion (and antiarrhythmic drug therapy in the ablation group) after the 90-day blanking period.
 It occurred in 75% of patients from the cryoballoon ablation group and in 45% of those from the antiarrhythmic drug therapy group47.
 Limitations of the study include arrhythmia assessment with intermittent electrocardiography monitoring, possibly inadequate drug dosing in the drug therapy arm (the drug failures were observed mostly among patients taking very low doses), and a 15% rate of crossover from drug therapy arm to the ablation group which counted as a component of the primary efficacy outcome47.On the other hand, EARLY-AF study was methodologically more sound, in that there was no crossover from the drug therapy to the ablation group, and there was continuous rhythm monitoring with an implantable loop recorder.
 As such, the results of EARLY-AF study48 may be more representative of the true benefits of catheter ablation: atrial tachyarrhythmia occurred in 43% of patients in the ablation group and in 68% of those from the antiarrhythmic drug therapy (HR: 0.48; 95% CI: 0.35-0.66).
 11% of patients in the ablation arm had symptomatic post-ablation atrial tachyarrhythmia vs. 26.2% of those from the antiarrhythmic drug therapy (HR: 0.39; 95% CI: 0.22-0.68), and this was associated with better QOL improvements and lower incidence of hospitalization on follow up48.

 The recently presented Cryo-FIRST Cryoballoon Ablation Trial (NCT01803438)49 among naïve patients with AF similarly showed a higher arrhythmia-free survival rate among patients after cryoballoon ablation as compared to the anti-arrhythmic drugs therapy group (82.2% vs. 67.6%) during 12 months of follow-up50.
-In addition, an improvement in the quality of life was observed in the catheter ablation group; and 86.5% of the these patients were symptom-free vs. 70.4% of patients in the anti-arrhythmic drug group51.5252
+In addition, an improvement in the quality of life was observed in the catheter ablation group; and 86.5% of the these patients were symptom-free vs. 70.4% of patients in the anti-arrhythmic drug group51.
+Of note, the results of ATTEST trial52 support the notion of increased benefit with AF catheter ablation as compared to AAD therapy.
+The study assessed the AF progression among patients with paroxysmal AF, randomised to radiofrequency ablation or AAD treatment.
+At 3 years, the rate of persistent AF/atrial tachycardia was significantly lower in the ablation group compared with the AAD therapy group (2.4% vs 17.5%; P = 0.0009).
+It was found that patients aged ≥65 years were more likely to progress to persistent arrhythmia than those < 65 years (HR: 3.87; 95% CI: 0.88–17.00)52.

 A recent European multicentre registry53 showed that cryoballoon ablation may be useful as a first-line option even for patients with persistent AF.
 At 24 months, the arrhythmia-free survival rate was 64% of patients with persistent AF and 57% of those with long-standing persistent AF.
 Repeat procedures were required in 20% of those with persistent AF and in 32% of subjects with long-standing persistent AF.